coinscan

 What is Blockchain 3.0?

-Blockchain 3.0 is a term that is used to describe the next evolution of blockchain technology, following Blockchain 1.0 and Blockchain 2.0.
+The meaning of Blockchain 3.0 refers to the term used to describe the next evolution of blockchain technology, following Blockchain 1.0 and Blockchain 2.0.
 Blockchain 1.0 refers to the original use of blockchain technology as the underlying platform for Bitcoin, while Blockchain 2.0 refers to the evolution of blockchain technology to include other applications such as smart contracts.

 Blockchain 3.0 is characterized by the integration of advanced technologies such as artificial intelligence, machine learning, and the Internet of Things (IoT) into blockchain systems.
 This integration allows for a more advanced and sophisticated blockchain infrastructure that can support more complex and dynamic applications.